XuyangAbert/CDSC-AL/README.md

 # CDSC_AL: A Clustering-based Data Stream Classification framework using Active Learning

-There are two codes with different settings for the benchmark data sterams:
+There are two codes with different settings for the benchmark data streams:

   1. The main_final_draft.py file is developed for arranging data streams to have abrupt drifts and run this code on